drhsqlite/fossil-mirror/www/tls-nginx.md

       ssl_session_timeout 1440m;

 These are the common TLS configuration parameters used by all domains hosted by this server.

+The first line tells nginx to accept TLS-encrypted HTTP connections on the standard HTTPS port.
+It is the same as `listen 443; ssl on;` in older versions of nginx.

-Since all of those domains share a single TLS certificate, we reference the same `example.com/*.pem` files written out by Certbot here.
-We also reference the common server-specific Diffie-Hellman parameter file written by the Let’s Encrypt package when it’s initially installed.
+Since all of those domains share a single TLS certificate, we reference the same `example.com/*.pem` files written out by Certbot with the `ssl_certificate*` lines.

+The `ssl_dhparam` directive isn’t strictly required, but without it, the server becomes vulnerable to the [Logjam attack][lja] because some of the cryptography steps are precomputed, making the attacker’s job much easier.
+The parameter file this directive references should be generated automatically by the Let’s Encrypt package upon installation, making those parameters unique to your server and thus unguessable.
+If the file doesn’t exist on your system, you can create it manually, so:

+      $ sudo openssl dhparam -out /etc/letsencrypt/dhparams.pem 2048

+Beware, this will take a few minutes of CPU time.

+The next section is also optional.
+It enables [OCSP stapling][ocsp], a protocol that improves the speed and security of the TLS connection negotiation.

-The `ssl_protocols` and `ssl_ciphers` lines are prone to bit-rot: as new attacks on TLS and its associated technologies are discovered, this configuration is likely to need to change.
+The next section containing the `ssl_protocols` and `ssl_ciphers` lines restricts the TLS implementation to only those protocols and ciphers that are currently believed to be safe and secure.
+This section is the one most prone to bit-rot: as new attacks on TLS and its associated technologies are discovered, this configuration is likely to need to change.
 Even if we fully succeed in [keeping this document up-to-date](#evolution), the nature of this guide is to recommend static configurations for your server.
 You will have to keep an eye on this sort of thing and evolve your local configuration as the world changes around it.

 Running a TLS certificate checker against your site occasionally is a good idea.
 The most thorough service I’m aware of is the [Qualys SSL Labs Test][qslt], which gives the site I’m basing this guide on an “A” rating at the time of this writing.

-I assume you’re taking my advice to serve only the least amount of stuff over HTTP that you can get away with.
-Certbot’s ACME HTTP-01 authentication scheme is one of those few things.
+<a id=”hsts”></a>There are a few things you can do to get an even better
+grade, such as to enable [HSTS][hsts], which prevents a particular variety of [man in the middle attack][mitm] where our HTTP-to-HTTPS permanent redirect is intercepted, allowing the attacker to prevent the automatic upgrade of the connection to a secure TLS-encrypted one.
+I didn’t enable that in the configuration above, because it is something a site administrator should enable only after the configuration is tested and stable, and then only after due consideration.
+There are ways to lock your users out of your site by jumping to HSTS hastily.

 ### HTTP-Only Service